-- Must be signed when the person is competent.
+- Must be signed when person is competent.

 Health Care Power of Attorney

-- Appointment of one or more healthcare agents to make medical decisions for you when you can no longer communicate your wishes for yourself
+- Appointment of one or more health care agents to make medical decisions for you when you can no longer make them yourself or communicate your wishes

 - Can avoid going to court

-- Guides physicians and family members as to your wishes regarding emergency medical treatment decisions in the event of your inability due to physical or cognitive conditions
+- Guides physicians and family members as to your wishes regarding medical treatment decisions when you can no longer communicate your wishes yourself

-- For example, this document could direct your physician not to keep you alive on machines
+- For example, this document could direct your physician not to keep you alive on artificial life support

 - Required by Federal Law for medical care providers (hospitals, physicians, etc.) to share your confidential medical information with anyone, including your family and healthcare agents

-Most Estate Planning attorneys will draft these documents as part of your Estate Planning Documents, and forms are available on-line.
-However, they should be properly drafted if your goals include protecting your assets and addressing your unique family dynamics.
+Most Estate Planning attorneys will draft these documents as part of your Estate Planning Documents, and forms are available on-line from various sources.
+However, these documents should be properly drafted if your goals include protecting your assets and addressing your unique family dynamics.